wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

         }
     }
     ```
-    >this class simply makes sure the application configuration is read in, and also configures the RestTemplate library to use the proper message converters.
+    > This class simply makes sure the application configuration is read in, and also configures the RestTemplate library to use the proper message converters.

     The other configuration class is `devCamp.WebApp.configurations.AsyncConfig`, which sets up a pool of threads for asynchronous processing of calls.
 This is the code to paste into that class: